devart-ai-connectivity/mcp-server-postgresql/README.md

 And other MCP-compatible AI tools.

+## Typical use cases

+Devart MCP Server for PostgreSQL is especially useful in workflows where PostgreSQL is the primary operational or analytical data source.

+- **Self-service analytics on PostgreSQL data**
+  Let analysts, product managers, sales, finance, and operations teams ask natural-language questions without writing SQL.

+- **Developer copilot for production PostgreSQL databases**
+  Help developers and DBAs investigate real data, inspect schemas, explore joins, and troubleshoot anomalies faster.

+- **Support and customer operations investigation**
+  Let support teams quickly check orders, subscriptions, payments, statuses, and account history stored in PostgreSQL.

+- **Schema exploration and reverse engineering**
+  Use AI to explain tables, relationships, and business logic in legacy or poorly documented PostgreSQL databases.

+- **Ad-hoc reporting and internal analysis**
+  Generate one-off reports, investigate trends, and answer business questions directly from PostgreSQL without building a dashboard first.

+- **Secure on-premises AI access to PostgreSQL**
+  Keep PostgreSQL data inside your infrastructure while giving AI tools a controlled path to work with real business data.

 ## Licensing and activation

 Devart MCP Server for PostgreSQL is distributed as a free single-source MCP Server.